 Lash mites or eyelash mites (also known as Demodex folliculitis) are microscopic parasites found in the follicles on our faces.
 They eat the dead skin cells and oils on our eyelids.
 Lash mites lay their eggs in your lash follicles which can lead to clogged pores and eventually, eyelash loss.

 No matter how many times I talk about eyelash mites, they always make my skin crawl!
-Just like we have skin mites and dust mites, eye mites are no different.

 So what do eyelash mites look like?